-The purse-seine fishery has accounted for 55-60% of the WCP-CA total catch by volume since the early 1990s, with annual catches of 790,000-1,260,000 mt.
-Most of the WCP-CA purse-seine catch has come from the four main DWFN fleets - Japan, Korea, Chinese Taipei and USA.
-The combined DWFN fleets was comprised of 147 vessels in 1995, but has subsequently declined to 112 vessels in 2005.
-In contrast, there has been a steady increase in the number of vessels from Pacific Island fleets, which totalled 66 vessels in 2005 (Figure 4).
-The remainder of the fleet is comprised of a large number of smaller vessels in the Indonesian and Philippine domestic fisheries and a variety of other domestic and foreign fleets, including several recent entrants into the tropical fishery (e.g. China, New Zealand and Spain).
+During the mid-1980s, the purse-seine fishery (400,000-450,000 mt) accounted for only 40% of the total catch, but has grown in significance to a level now contributing around 72% of total tuna catch volume (~1,500,000 mt - Figure 2).
+The majority of the historic WCP-CA purse-seine catch has come from the four main DWFN fleets - Japan, Korea, Chinese-Taipei and USA, which numbered 147 vessels in 1995, but has gradually declined in numbers to 112 vessels in 2006.
+In contrast, there has been a steady increase in the number of vessels within Pacific Islands fleets, which totalled 63 vessels in 2006 (Figure 4).
+The remainder includes a large number of smaller vessels in the Indonesian and Philippines domestic fisheries, and a variety of other domestic and foreign fleets, including several relatively recent distant-water entrants into the tropical fishery (e.g. China, New Zealand and Spain).